rdlabo-team/ionic-theme-ios26/README.md

 ## Overview

-This library provides CSS files to apply the iOS26 design system used in real projects to Ionic applications.
-It customizes the appearance and behavior of Ionic components based on the latest iOS26 design guidelines.
+This library provides CSS files that bring the iOS26 design system to Ionic applications.
+It updates the look and feel of Ionic components to match the latest iOS26 design guidelines.

-> **🧪Pre-release**: This library is currently in a pre-release state.
-While it is ready for use, it is being tested in a few projects, and we are continuing to improve API stability and documentation before full-scale adoption.

 ## 💖 Support This Project

-Enjoying this project?
+Enjoying this library?
 Your support helps keep it alive and growing!
 Sponsoring means you directly contribute to new features, improvements, and maintenance.

 [Become a Sponsor →](https://github.com/sponsors/rdlabo)

 ## Setup

 This is a CSS theme for extending your Ionic project.
-It does not work on its own, so please use it together with the Ionic Framework.
+It does not work on its own, so use it together with the Ionic Framework.

 ```bash
 npm install @rdlabo/ionic-theme-ios26